 The Electrical Engineering program integrates engineering design throughout the curriculum and makes extensive use of computers, control devices, equipment and systems to simulate and solve real engineering problems.

-Students will take courses in circuit theory, solid state devices, analog and digital circuits and systems, feedback and controls, motors, power distribution systems, signal processing and communication systems.
+Students will take courses in embedded communication, Power Systems, software engineering, and circuit design.
 You'll also spend plenty of time inside the labs so you can get hands-on with the equipment you'll need.

 Make an Impact in Your Career

 Our graduates leave ready for professional careers in fields such as analog and digital systems, acoustics, biomedical devices, computers, electric vehicle supplies, robotics, communication and control systems, sources of alternative energy, power distribution, smart grids, healthcare related industries, hospitals, and academic and government research laboratories.

 Co-op Experience with Top Employers